 Transitioning into motherhood with my first child was hard but becoming a mother of two may have been even harder.
 I juggled my way through the first month.
 I had sleep anxiety after my daughter was born, and I couldn’t “sleep” when the baby slept.
 Later I learned that sleep deprivation can be a huge factor in postpartum depression.
 I couldn't

 nap because I had a 3-year-old running around.
 My toddler was jealous and going through his own transition into becoming a big brother.
 Things were chaotic.

 In spite of the long days, I thought I was doing so well.
 Breastfeeding was going well and my daughter was healthy, but lack of sleep caught up to me.
 My lack of patience with both children caught up to me.
 I look back at this time and see myself curled up in a ball crying on the floor.
 I had no help.
+No village.
 I was alone.

 You’re probably thinking “why would I hire a postpartum doula?”

 Postpartum doulas are so overlooked.
 New moms in the United States don’t get the care that we need to heal after birth.
 In other countries postpartum care is built into their culture.
 Unfortunately, women's health isn’t as much as a priority here in the United States.
 Doctors see new moms at the 6-week mark and say, “you're good” and that’s that.
 But the 4th trimester isn’t just those first 6 weeks.
 The 4th trimester is your entire life after having a baby.

 The postpartum period is when parents need more support than ever.